Content

 Body dysmorphic disorder (BDD) is a mental health condition where a person becomes excessively focused on a perceived flaw in their appearance, leading to significant distress.
 When this preoccupation specifically involves concerns about the penis, it’s referred to as penile dysmorphic disorder, or more informally, “small-penis syndrome.”

-Studies consistently conclude that many men are dissatisfied with their penis size, and it’s not just those who fall on the smaller-than-average range.
-Even men with average or larger sizes often struggle with concerns about their penis, with many who seek penis enlargement surgery falling into this category.
+Studies consistently conclude that many men are dissatisfied with their penis size, and it’s not just those who fall on the smaller-than-average side of the range.
+Even men with average or larger-sized penises often struggle with concerns about their penis, with many who seek penis enlargement surgery falling into this category.

 A small 2022 study looked at 37 men seeking consultation for penis enlargement surgery.
 The findings revealed that a notable portion of these men exhibited signs of body dysmorphic disorder.